 Springtime is a beautiful season on our vineyards, as our vines wake up from their winter dormancy and budbreak occurs.
 The spring months are also a challenging time of year due to the danger of frost on these tender, young green shoots.
-We get some cold nights in the Santa Ynez Valley, and if the temperature dips below 36°F – when ice can form – an alarm will alert Steve Beckmen’s cell phone, notifying him to turn on the sprinklers at the Thomas and Judith Beckmen Estate Vineyard.
+We get some cold nights in the Santa Ynez Valley, and if the temperature dips below 36°F (when ice can form) an alarm will alert Steve Beckmen’s cell phone, notifying him to turn on the sprinklers at the Thomas and Judith Beckmen Estate Vineyard.
 By spraying water over the vineyard, it allows the air around the vine to stay warmer than it naturally would be.
-On Purisima Mountain Vineyard, we have no frost protection; the cold air simply settles at the bottom of the vineyard.
+On Purisima Mountain Vineyard, however, we have no overhead sprinklers for frost protection.

 We will start shoot thinning once the vines start to grow.
 Shoot thinning is removing the unwanted sucker shoots and excess shoots that we do not want on the vine, leaving only the shoots that will be carrying fruit for this year’s harvest.
 The shoots we keep will then be tucked into the vertical shoot positioning trellis system; we’ll position the shoots between two pairs of wires like a hedge for the vines where appropriate.

 One of the key components to biodynamic farming is applying eight different preparations to our farm.
 These“preps” are made from herbs, mineral substances, and animal manures, applied to the vineyard and/or the soil in minute doses, similar to homeopathy for humans.